 If you allow max 100 open positions and 4% open positions per coin, your Hopper will allow four open positions per coin type of 100 total open positions.

 Only 1 open buy order per coin

 When this is enabled, your Hopper will only allow a single open order per coin at once, except manual orders.
 This setting prevents you from getting stuck with many positions of the same coin.

 Note: Multiple positions of a currency can still be opened.
 This can be configured with 'Max percentage open positions per coin'.

 If enabled, your Hopper will only buy coins if there has been a positive change % in the last X hours/minutes (this is configurable in the next step).
 If there are no positive coins, the Hopper will not buy with your strategy.
 This could ensure that you only buy when there is positive momentum.

 *Positive pairs timeframe (When “only buy when there are positive pairs” is enabled)

 Configure the timeframe to check if there are only positive pairs.
 For example: if you configure one day and all markets are going down in the one day timeframe, your Hopper will not buy.

 When you enable cooldown, your Hopper will not try to buy a coin within your chosen cooldown period after a buy or sell.
 This prevents your Hopper from buying too much of the same currency when it receives multiple buy signals simultaneously.

-Select if you want to enable cooldown period only after buys, sells, or after both.
+Select this setting if you want to enable a cooldown period after buys, sells, or after both.